 What will my child learn?

-At Tirlebrook Primary School we aim to provide a broad, balanced and quality education for each child.
-We plan for work to be stimulating and interesting and to challenge all children.
+At Tirlebrook Primary School we aim to provide each child with a high quality education through our broad and balanced curriculum.
+We plan for learning to be stimulating and interesting and to challenge all children.

 We have planned a topic based curriculum that is creative and focused on skills, knowledge and understanding - The Tirlebrook Topic Track.
-By linking subjects through a theme the work becomes more exciting and motivating.
+By linking subjects through a theme, the learning becomes more exciting and motivating.
 We plan for hands-on experiences to bring each topic to life through an inspiring visit or visitor/s or activity or event and to add enjoyment.

 Classrooms and displays throughout the school promote the stimulating and engaging learning that takes place.
 The children are enthused by their learning and are able to develop a wide range of skills, knowledge and understanding that they will be able to carry with them into their future life.